Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 ***Regaari***

-Xiù seemed… smaller than the last time Regaari had seen her.
+Xiù seemed... smaller than the last time Regaari had seen her.

 When her family admitted Ayma, Regaari, Baseball, Warhorse and Stainless into their house, it was a stark reminder that humans were *not* all muscular, lean, predatory warriors.
 The young male was large, yes, but there was a *roundness* to his largeness that suggested a source other than physical conditioning and hard training.
 Her parents were lean, yes, but it was the leanness of increasing age and fragility.
 Both looked grey and tired.